SMU-Rainflow/SMU-Rainflow/README.md

 IELST or CET-4/6 is not important.:disappointed:

-Comnuication, Reading and Writing is important.:relaxed:
+Comnuication, Reading and Writing are important.:relaxed:

 Title is not important.:disappointed: